yanzewu/line/doc/doc.md

 - class: The style classes to be added or removed.
 - `set default` modifies default value of styles, same as updating `default.css` (but not permanently).
 Only element type selector can be used in `set default`.
 - `set future` modifies the global stylesheet, same as updating `default.d.css` (but not permanently).
 The selectors for `set future` should only be classes.
-- `set palette (type)` changes palette for line (default), bar, polygon or drawline.
+- `set palette (type)` changes palette for line (default), point, bar, polygon or drawline.
 The avaiable palette names can be viewed via `show palette` command.
 Custom palette can be created in [palettes.json](../line/styles/palettes.json).
 - `set option` changes default options, e.g. `set option ignore-data-comment=true`.
 See [Global Switches](#global-switches) for all avaiable options.

 #### Special Set Commands